You’ve found our list of virtual employee engagement ideas.

 - Support each team member in preparing a simple slideshow and talk.
 Five minutes is enough.

 - At the beginning or end of your virtual meetings, have one team member lead a Ted-Style Talk.

 - Allow an extra two to three minutes for Q&A.

 You can continue on until all team members have given a talk.
-This format is excellent for virtual team engagement because people are interested in their colleague’s personal stories and expertise.
+This format is excellent to help boost team engagement during virtual happy hours because people are interested in their colleague’s personal stories and expertise.

 Nothing quite brings people together like a campfire, and nothing quite brings remote teams together like a virtual campfire.

 We provide virtual campfires as a service, where we send each of your virtual team members a s’more kit and tiny tealight campfire.
 During the event we play nostalgic camp games and tell historic ghost stories like a strong theory that Abraham Lincoln haunted a lady’s dress.
 It’s fun, unique, wildly smart, and your team will love it.